Disservin/fastchess/README.md

 `make -j tests`, followed by executing the `./fast-chess-tests` executable to verify your changes pass the tests.

+You can format the code with clang-format by running `make format`.
+After making changes to the man file, you need to run `make man`.

 ## Maintainers

 The following people have push access to the repository: